zgoad1/VILE/README.md

 **- C -**
 - SetHandPosition() in Fencer uses tracker.playerPosition as reference when it should use target
 - Enemy HP bars sometimes get stuck on the screen
-- Fencer fences do not always disappear when their partner dies?
 - 4-way intersection (tunnel) does not have floor backfaces or sides
 - Dead end (tunnel) does not have floor sides
 - Tess Claws show up for one frame at their previous position when enabled